How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 Then check them regularly, keeping them within the recommended levels.

-Lower than expected levels can be an early warning sign of mechanical problems so by checking regularly, you’ll learn what’s normal for your van.
-And recognise when something isn’t quite right.
+Lower than expected levels can be an early warning sign of mechanical problems, so by checking regularly, you’ll learn what’s normal for your van.
+And recognize when something isn’t quite right.

 And breakdowns happen.
 It’s a fact of van life and one you should prepare for financially.
-Bear in mind the more specialised your vehicle the more expensive it may be to repair.
+Bear in mind that the more specialized your vehicle the more expensive it may be to repair.

-Also consider where you plan to travel in your van.
-If the local mechanics are familiar with your vehicle make and model, the likelihood of getting it fixed is more likely and so the cost lower.
+Also, consider where you plan to travel in your van.
+If the local mechanics are familiar with your vehicle’s make and model, the likelihood of getting it fixed is more likely and so the cost is lower.

 If your van is broken down, so is your home!
 You may need to tow your van to a local mechanic and even stay in alternative accommodation while repairs are carried out.

 Campervan Running Costs | Fuel & Insurance